-Credit value: 2 HN Credits at SCQF level 7: (16 SCQF credit points at SCQF level 7\)
+Credit points and level: 2 SQA Credits at SCQF level 7: (16 SCQF credit points at SCQF level 7)

 Recommended prior knowledge and skills: Access to this Unit is at the discretion of the centre.

-However, candidates would normally be expected to be competent in numeracy and communication at SCQF level 5 or have similar qualifications or experience.
+However, candidates would normally be expected to be competent in numeracy and communication at

+SCQF level 5 or have similar qualifications or experience.